Skip to main content

 1

-Mix the ras-el-hanout in a small bowl with the olive oil (amount specified in the ingredient list).
-Rub the mixture all over the salmon and season with a pinch of salt and a good grind of black pepper.
-TIP: Add less ras-el-hanout if you want less heat.
-Leave to the side to marinate while you prep everything else.
+Mix the ras-el-hanout with 1 tsp of olive oil.
+Rub the mixture over the salmon and season with a pinch of salt and a good grind of black pepper.
+Leave to rest until we’ve done a bit more of the prep.

 2